data-to-insight/ssd-data-model/README.md

-# Standard Safeguarding Dataset
+# Standard Safeguarding Dataset (SSD)

-This is the source repository for the SSD data model and includes tools for both creating a standardised data set and providing a set of tools for manipulating and generating different outputs from the core specification.
+This is the source repository for the SSD data model and tools for creating a standardised data set.
+It also includes a set of tools for manipulating and generating different outputs from the core specification.

 ## Data Item and Entity Definitions

 Towards the overall data model, published for iterative review  [current data object/entity model](./docs/index.html).